Jacob L. Devers: Emergency

 In August 1939, Devers and his wife, Georgie, boarded the Army transport Leonard Wood, bound for the Panama Canal Zone.
 There was at the time a genuine fear that a hostile nation might strike at the United States with an attack on the Panama Canal and prevent the movement of ships between the Pacific and the Atlantic.
 The outbreak of World War II in Europe in September 1939 led to an escalation of fears.
 Reinforcements including the 5th and 13th Infantry were sent to Panama.
 Devers became Chief of Staff to Major General David L. Stone, and then to Daniel Van Voorhis, who replaced Stone in December.
 He supervised construction projects and other improvements to the Panama Canal Zone defenses.

 On the recommendation of the new Chief of Staff of the Army, General George C. Marshall, and with the approval of Secretary of War Henry H. Woodring, Devers was promoted over 474 other colonels to brigadier general on 1 May 1940, becoming, at age 52, the youngest brigadier general in the army.
 In July he was recalled to Washington from the Panama Canal Zone to assume command of the Provisional Brigade in the District of Columbia area.
 In September, Marshall, with the approval of new Secretary of War Henry L. Stimson, named Devers Senior U.S. Army representative to the Presidential Board tasked with surveying bases in the Caribbean and Newfoundland to be leased from the British under the Destroyers for Bases Agreement.
 When Devers said that he could use an Air Corps officer, Marshall told him to take the one outside his door, who happened to be Lieutenant Colonel Townsend E. Griffiss.

-Devers was promoted to major general on 1 October 1940 and was sent to command the newly-formed 9th Infantry Division at Fort Bragg, North Carolina, to replace Brigadier General Francis W. Honeycutt, who had been killed in an air crash.
-Devers would supervise training of the 9th and manage Bragg's huge base expansion program.
+Devers was promoted to major general on 1 October 1940 and was sent to command the newly formed 9th Infantry Division at Fort Bragg, North Carolina, to succeed Brigadier General Francis W. Honeycutt, who had been killed in an air crash.
+Devers supervised training of the 9th and managed Bragg's huge base expansion program.
 Devers directed basic and advanced infantry training at Bragg for the thousands of troops under his command: regular army, national guard, reservists, and draftees.
 Among his colonels was Alexander M. (Sandy) Patch, the commander of the 47th Infantry.
 During Devers's tour, Fort Bragg's strength grew from 5,400 to 67,000 soldiers.
 Meanwhile, he pushed forward immense construction projects for base housing, training facilities and roads on the overcrowded post.
 By working closely and co-operatively with engineers, local contractors, quartermasters and staff and by cutting through red tape, Devers oversaw completion of 2,500 buildings and 93 mi of roads in six months.